insomnimus/ps-dotenv/docs/Read-Dotenv.md

 ```

 ### -Path
-Path to a .env file.
+Path to a env file.

 ```yaml
 Type: String